isp-tutor-project/brm_templates/README.md

 ## Installation
-* clone this respository to a sibling directory to your `isptutor_brmstudent` git repo (side-by-side folders) [^1].
+* clone this respository to a sibling directory to your `isptutor_brmstudent` git repo (side-by-side folders)

-[^1]: (The importance of the two folders living side by side is that scripts for generating templates from the original need to know where to look, as do the scripts which compare the original html filess to the generated html files)
+  * *The importance of the two folders living side by side is that scripts for generating templates from the original need to know where to look, as do the scripts which compare the original html files to the generated html files*

 * open up the folder in VS code.